 One of the best ways to get a feel of what a game is about is to simply check the genre.
 While there's no reason why a game that's not like anything you've played before won't be to your tastes, it's worth checking what type of game each title labels itself as.
 It will give you a good idea of what mechanics to expect, so you aren't blindsided by a complicated combo system or left unsatisfied by a simplistic control scheme.

 Some games give you everything they have to offer from the start, and hope you like them enough to spend some real money on them.
 Others are cut-down versions of paid products, which may result in locked-off content.
 Either way, it's likely that going for the free option means missing out on something If it's going to bother you not having access to all parts of the game, then steer clear or keep your credit card handy to rectify the situation.

 The most crucial tip however is: don't get invested if it isn't fun.
 These are the best free PS4 games after all, emphasis on free.
-There's no price to pay and no harm done if you don't like one of these games after trying it out.
-Just try out as many as you fancy until you find one you actually enjoy.
+There's no price to pay and no consequences if you don't like one of these games after trying it out.
+Just play as many as you fancy until you find one you actually enjoy.